PyCQA/pydocstyle/docs/snippets/publicity.rst

 also considered private since its parent is a private class, even though its name does not begin with a single underscore.

-Note, a construct's parent is recursively checked upward until we reach a directory in ``sys.path`` to avoid considering the complete filepath of a module.
+Note, a module's parent is recursively checked upward until we reach a directory in ``sys.path`` to avoid considering the complete filepath of a module.
 For example, consider the module ``/_foo/bar/baz.py``.
 If ``PYTHONPATH`` is set to ``/``, then ``baz.py`` is *private*.